Exactly how how do you test the PSUs out of the iMacs?

 How do you turn on the iMac G5 power supply when it is out of the computer?

-iMac G5 Power Supply connectors – P-1
+iMac G5 Power Supply Connector – P-1

 1. +3.3 – BlackA3B 12. +3.3 – BlackA3B